-Brazil, officially the Federative Republic of Brazil is a country in South America.
-It is the fifth largest country by geographical area, occupying nearly half of South America, the fifth most populous country, and the fourth most populous democracy in the world.
-Bounded by the Atlantic Ocean on the east, to the north by Venezuela, Suriname, Guyana and the overseas department of French Guiana; on the northwest by Colombia; on the west by Bolivia and Peru; on the southwest by Argentina and Paraguay and on the south by Uruguay.
+Brazil, officially the Federative Republic of Brazil, is South America.
+It is the fifth-largest country by geographical area, occupying nearly half of South America, the fifth most populous country, and the fourth most populous democracy globally.
+Bounded by the Atlantic Ocean on the east, to the north by Venezuela, Suriname, Guyana and the overseas department of French Guiana; on the northwest by Colombia; on the west by Bolivia and Peru; on the southwest by Argentina and Paraguay and the south by Uruguay.

-Brazil is largest economy in Latin America.
-Economic reforms have given the country new international projection.
+Brazil is the largest economy in Latin America.
+Economic reforms have given the country a new international projection.
 It is a founding member of the United Nations and the Union of South American Nations.
-A predominantly Roman Catholic, Portuguese-speaking, and multiethnic society, Brazil is also home to a diversity of wildlife, natural environments, and extensive natural resources in a variety of protected habitats.
+A predominantly Roman Catholic, Portuguese-speaking, and multiethnic society, Brazil is also home to a diversity of wildlife, natural environments, and extensive natural resources in various protected habitats.

 Portuguese is the official language of Brazil.
-It is spoken by almost all of the population and is virtually the only language used in newspapers, radio, television, and for all business and administrative purposes, with the exception of Nheengatu, an indigenous language of South America which was granted co-official status alongside Portuguese in the municipality of São Gabriel da Cachoeira.
-Moreover, Brazil is the only Portuguese-speaking nation in the Americas, making the language an important part of Brazilian national identity and giving it a national culture distinct from its Spanish-speaking neighbours.
-Brazilian Portuguese has had its own development, influenced by the Amerindian and African languages.
+It is spoken by almost all of the population.
+It is virtually the only language used in newspapers, radio, television, and for all business and administrative purposes, with the exception of Nheengatu, an indigenous language of South America that was granted co-official status alongside Portuguese in the municipality of São Gabriel da Cachoeira.
+Moreover, Brazil is the only Portuguese-speaking nation in the Americas, making the language an essential part of Brazilian national identity and giving it a national culture distinct from its Spanish-speaking neighbours.
+Brazilian Portuguese has developed influenced the Amerindian and African languages.
 Due to this, the language is somewhat different from that spoken in Portugal and other Portuguese-speaking countries, mainly for phonological and orthographic differences.
-These differences are somewhat greater than those of American and British English.
+These differences are slightly more significant than those of American and British English.

 However, minority languages are spoken in some places.
 Some of these are spoken by indigenous peoples: 180 Amerindian languages are spoken in remote areas.
-Others are spoken by immigrants and their descendants.
-There are important communities of speakers of German and Italian in the south of the country, both largely influenced by the Portuguese language.
+Immigrants and their descendants speak to others.
+There are significant communities of German and Italian speakers in the south of the country, both primarily influenced by the Portuguese language.

-The climate of Brazil comprises a wide range of weather conditions across a large geographic scale and varied topography, but the largest part of the country is tropical.
-Brazil hosts five major climatic subtypes: equatorial, tropical, semiarid, highland tropical, and temperate; ranging from equatorial rainforests in the north and semiarid deserts in the northeast, to temperate coniferous forests in the south and tropical savannas in central Brazil.
+The climate of Brazil comprises a wide range of weather conditions across a large geographic scale and varied topography, but the most significant part of the country is tropical.
+Brazil hosts five major climatic subtypes: equatorial, tropical, semiarid, highland tropical, and temperate, ranging from equatorial rainforests in the north and semiarid deserts in the northeast to temperate coniferous forests in the south and tropical savannas in central Brazil.

-In many areas of the country, the natural environment is threatened by development, construction of highways has opened up previously remote areas for agriculture and settlement; dams have flooded valleys and inundated wildlife habitats; and mines have scarred and polluted the landscape.
+In many areas of the country, the natural environment is threatened by development.
+Constructing highways has opened up previously remote areas for agriculture and settlement; dams have flooded valleys and inundated wildlife habitats, and mines have scarred and polluted the landscape.

 Brazil is the largest national economy in Latin America.
 Brazilian exports are booming, creating a new generation of tycoons.
 Major export products include aircraft, coffee, automobiles, soybean, iron ore, orange juice, steel, ethanol, textiles, footwear, corned beef and electrical equipment.
-The country has been expanding its presence in international financial and commodities markets, and is regarded as one of the group of four emerging economies called BRICs.
-The biggest investment boom in history is under way; in 2007, Brazil launched a four-year plan to spend $300 billion to modernise its road network, power plants and ports.
+The country has been expanding its presence in international financial and commodities markets and is regarded as one of four emerging economies called BRICs.
+The biggest investment boom in history is underway; in 2007, Brazil launched a four-year plan to spend $300 billion to modernise its road network, power plants and ports.

 Science and Technology

-Technological research in Brazil is largely carried out in public universities and research institutes.
+Technological research in Brazil is primarily carried out in public universities and research institutes.
 Nonetheless, more than 73% of funding for basic research still comes from government sources.
-Some of Brazil’s most notable technological hubs are the Oswaldo Cruz Institute, the Butantan Institute, the Air Force’s Aerospace Technical Center, the Brazilian Agricultural Research Corporation and the INPE.
-Brazil has the most advanced space program in Latin America, with the capability to launch vehicles, launch sites and manufacture satellites.
+Brazil’s most notable technological hubs are the Oswaldo Cruz Institute, the Butantan Institute, the Air Force’s Aerospace Technical Center, the Brazilian Agricultural Research Corporation and the INPE.
+Brazil has the most advanced space program in Latin America, capable of launching vehicles, launching sites, and manufacturing satellites.
 Furthermore, Brazil is one of the three countries in Latin America with an operational Synchrotron Laboratory, a research facility on physics, chemistry, material science and life sciences.

 Brazil will look to continue to expand as one of the largest and most dominant economies in the world.
 Brazil has an overwhelming wealth of natural resources and a young and large workforce.
-Brazil is predicted to be the sixth largest economy in the world in 2020 (behind only the USA, China, Japan.
+Brazil is predicted to be the sixth-largest economy in the world in 2020 (behind only the USA, China, Japan.
 Russia and India).
-The country will hold the World Cup in 2014, and Rio de Janiero has the honour of hosting the Olympic Games in 2016.
+The country will hold the World Cup in 2014, and Rio de Janeiro will host the Olympic Games in 2016.

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))